arangodb/arangodb/Documentation/Books/Manual/Installation/MacOSX.md

 --------------------

-Visit the official [Download](https://www.arangodb.com/download) page of the ArangoDB web site and download the *DMG* Package for Mac OS X.
+Visit the official [Download](https://www.arangodb.com/download) page of the ArangoDB website and download the *DMG* Package for MacOS.

 ### Graphical App